 Make it easy for yourself by making it easy for your team.
-If they only need to click one or two times to record their worked hours, they will do it.
+If they only need to click once or twice to record their worked hours, they will do it.
 It is especially easy if they can keep track of everything in the fields.
 This way you minimize the excuse possibility.
 So save yourself some excuses and switch to hour registration software.

 Involve stakeholders and make a set of requirements

 At Rodeo, you can choose both.
 Of course, involve the relevant stakeholders in these demos.
 It may sound crazy, but someone who is only going to write time can also add a lot of value to the decision-making process.
-Make sure you have questions prepared that are related to your set of requirements.
-Give points to any desired functionality and possibly a weighting.
-The solution with the most points will come out as "winner".
-Apart from the ticking off the boxes, make sure everyone stands behind the final decision.
-And then you will implement.
-Switching software is not only possible in January, but it can be done all year round.
+Make sure you have questions prepared that relate to your set of requirements.
+Give points to any desired functionality and possibly also a weight.
+The solution with the most points/weight will come out as the "winner".
+Apart from ticking off boxes, make sure everyone stands behind the final decision.
+Only then you go on to implement.
+Switching software is not only possible in January, it can be done all year round.

 You switch now

 Switching sounds like a tough undertaking, but it is not that bad.
-Of course, it takes a little getting used to, but Rodeo offers free migration assistance that will take no more than two hours to implement.
-We also notice that a switch is also an ideal moment to ensure a fresh start.
+Of course it takes a little getting used to, but Rodeo offers free migration assistance that takes no more than two hours to implement.
+We also notice that a switch is an ideal moment to ensure a fresh start.
 It is a time when all the shortcomings of your old project administration systems come to an end.